-Most recently, Werner was the director of member services at the Dramatists Guild of America, the national association of playwrights, composers, lyricists, and librettists.
-In addition to her primary responsibilities at the Dramatists Guild relating to membership management, she also managed the Guild’s Opera Committee, Membership Committee, and Intern Program; served on the Publications Committee; and was the editor of the annual DG Resource Directory.
-During her tenure, Werner also led a joint project with the Lilly Awards Foundation, “The Count,” a study of gender parity in regional theatre.
-“The Count” was featured in The Dramatist, American Theatre, The New York Times, The Wall Street Journal, and IndieWire.
+Werner has spent over a decade nurturing and advocating for writers across multiple disciplines.
+Before joining PEN America in January 2017, Werner led membership administration as the director of member services at the Dramatists Guild of America, the national association of playwrights, composers, lyricists, and librettists.
+She also managed the Dramatists Guild’s opera committee, membership committee, and internship program; served on the publications committee for The Dramatist magazine; and was the editor of the annual print edition of the DG Resource Directory.
+During her tenure, Werner also spearheaded a study of gender and racial parity in regional theatre.

 Werner honed her fundraising and development skills within the development department at the Metropolitan Opera and served as executive director of New York Opera Exchange, producing four successful seasons of fully-staged operatic productions with full orchestra.
 She has presented at conferences and festivals across the United States including AWP, WordPlay, the Women’s Voices Theater Festival, the Women in Theatre Good to Go Summit, and the DG National Conference.
 Werner holds a BA in political science and theatre arts from Marymount Manhattan College and earned an executive certificate in nonprofit leadership and management from the Austin W. Marxe School of Public and International Affairs at Baruch College through the New York Community Trust Leadership Fellows Program.